JuliaParallel/MPI.jl/docs/src/configuration.md

 libmpi = "/software/mpi/lib/libmpi.so"
 mpiexec = "/software/mpi/bin/mpiexec"
 ```
-copying that to a central location like: `/software/mpi/julia` and setting `JULIA_LOAD_PATH=":/software/mpi/julia"` (note the `:` before the path) in the coressponding module file (preferrably the MPI installation, or the Julia module)
+Copying this `Project.toml` to a central location such as `/software/mpi/julia` and setting the environment
+variable `JULIA_LOAD_PATH=":/software/mpi/julia"` (note the `:` before the path) in the corresponding
+module file (preferably the module file for the MPI installation or for Julia),
-, will cause the user to default to your cluster MPI installation.
+will cause the user to default to your cluster MPI installation.

-The user can still create a differing per Julia project that
+The user can still provide differing MPI configurations for each Julia project that
-will take precedent.
+will take precedent by modifying the local `Project.toml` or by providing a `LocalPreferences.toml` file.

 ### Using a different JLL provided MPI library

-The following JLL implementations are provided:
+The following MPI implementations are provided as JLL packages and automatically obtained when installing MPI.jl:

 - `MicrosoftMPI_jll`: Default for Windows
-- `MPICH_jll`: Default on all Unix systems
+- `MPICH_jll`: Default for all Unix-like systems
 - [`MPItrampoline_jll`](https://github.com/eschnett/MPItrampoline): Binaries built against MPItrampoline can be efficiently retargetted to a system MPI implementation.
 - `OpenMPI_jll`